> Youth Symphony Orchestra Handbook | QCSO

 Music

-Music folders, including parts for all upcoming performance repertoire, will be distributed at the first rehearsal of each concert cycle.
-Each member will be given their own copies of the music and is responsible for keeping and caring for them until they are collected after the performance.
+Music folders and parts will be distributed at the first rehearsal of each concert cycle.
+Each member will be given their own set of the music and is responsible for keeping and caring for it until collected after the performance.
+If a student loses their music, they are responsible for replacing their parts by printing from the files available on the YSO Musician Page.
+In a case of emergency if a student forgets their music, QCSYE staff will have a spare part available to be returned at the end of rehearsal.

 Instrument/Injury Liability